Skip to content

 The office of the U.N.
 Special Envoy for Yemen holds a meeting in January 2025 with a group of Abyan-based political and community activists and civil society representatives as part of a political dialogue meeting in Aden, Yemen.
 (AN/OSESGY)

-Houthi rebels raided offices of several United Nations agencies in Yemen’s capital, Sanaa, and detained at least 11 U.N. personnel.
+Houthi rebels raided the offices of several U.N. agencies in Yemen’s capital, Sanaa, and detained 19 U.N. personnel, a higher number than originally reported.

 Join now